zmanio/atmos/index.md

 implicit val retryPolicy = retryForever using { constantBackoff { 1 second } randomized 100.millis }

-// Randomizes each backoff duration by adding a random duration between -30 seconds and 30 seconds. val otherRetryPolicy = retryForever using { linearBackoff { 5 minues } randomized -30.seconds -> 30.seconds }
+// Randomizes each backoff duration by adding a random duration between -30 seconds and 30 seconds. val otherRetryPolicy = retryForever using { linearBackoff { 5 minutes } randomized -30.seconds -> 30.seconds }
 ```

 <a name="error-classifiers"></a>

 ### Error Classifiers

 Errors that occur during a retry attempt can be classified as `Fatal`, `Recoverable` or `SilentlyRecoverable`. `Fatal` errors will interrupt a retry operation and cause it to immediately fail. `Recoverable` errors will be logged and suppressed so that the retry operation can continue. `SilentlyRecoverable` errors will be suppressed without being logged so that the retry operation can continue.
-Error classifications are defined in `atmos.ErrorClassification`.
+Error classifications are defined in [`atmos.ErrorClassification`](http://zman.io/atmos/api/#atmos.ErrorClassification).

 Error classifiers are simply implementations of `PartialFunction` that map instances of `Throwable` to the desired error classification.
 In situations where a classifier is not defined for a particular error, `scala.util.control.NonFatal` is used to classify errors as `Fatal` or `Recoverable`.
-The appropriate partial function type is defined as `atmos.ErrorClassifier` and includes a helper factory object.
+The appropriate partial function type is defined as [`atmos.ErrorClassifier`](http://zman.io/atmos/api/#atmos.ErrorClassifier) and includes a factory in the companion object.

 Error classifiers are configured by calling `onError` on an existing retry policy: